 Kidney transplants

 Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) cover different items and services related to kidney transplants.
-Medicare covers these services if they’re done by the Medicare-certified hospital where you’ll get your transplant or another hospital that participates in Medicare.
+Medicare covers these services if you get them from the Medicare-certified hospital where you’ll get your transplant or another hospital that participates in Medicare.

 Part A covers transplant services and pays parts of the costs for: